Derkades/WebApp/README.md

 The first startup wil be slow, since all files need to be scanned.
 Later, unmodified files can be skipped (based on the file modification time).

-### `MUSIC_CACHE_DIR` (default `/cache`)

-This directory is used to store the result of time-consuming operations, like transcoding audio or web scraping for album art.
-It may be emptied at any time as long as the application is not running.
-Emptying the cache will significantly impact however, so strongly consider never deleting it.
+### `MUSIC_DATA_PATH` (default: `/data`)

+This directory is used to store the database files.
+- `music.db`: Stores accounts and sessions.
+Also stores an index of playlist, tracks, and metadata.
+- `cache.db`: Stores cached data for slow operations.
+For example, it stores transcoded audio, downloaded album covers, and scraped lyrics.
+This database may be deleted, but deleting it will severely impact application performance until it is populated again.

 ### User management